Murder of Malachi Subecz: 2025 coronial inquest

 On 15 July, the coronial inquest heard from Starship children's hospital duty paediatrician Dr Patrick Kelly, who attended to Subecz when he was admitted on 1 November 2021.
 He disputed Barriball's claims that Subecz had sustained his injuries from falling down and instead testified that his injuries showed "evidence of a sustained period of cruelty" including bruises, grazes, burns and malnutrition.
 Kelly criticised Police and Oranga Tamariki for ignoring evidence of child abuse without getting input from health professionals.
 That same day, Subecz's cousin Megan Cotter testified about her family's efforts to rescue Subecz from Barriball.

 On 17 July, the inquest heard testimony from the former manager of the Abbey's Place Daycare Centre, which Subecz attended prior to his dead.
 She told the inquest that she had no suspicion that Subecz was being abused and accepted Barriball's account that he sustained his bruises from falling off a bike.
-Subezc had told a staff member that he had not fallen off a bike and twice said Barriball was not going to be happy.
+Subecz had told a staff member that he had not fallen off a bike and twice said Barriball was not going to be happy.
 The coronial inquest concluded on 25 July, with Coroner Anderson stating that she could not give a timeframe on when her findings and recommendations would be released.

+On 11 February 2025, Coroner Anderson released the findings of her coronial inquiry, which concluded that authorities had missed opportunities to stop Subecz from being abused and killed during the last six months of his life.
+She agreed with the Children's Commissioner's evidence that his abused violated his rights as a child under the United Nations Convention on the Rights of the Child.
+The coroner welcomed the Government's moves to introduce mandatory reporting of child abuse and urged authorities to do more to identify and protect children of imprisoned sole caregivers.